SamVegaEs/candida_analysis/TRE/TRE_analysis.md

 First all A22_A and then all A22_B

 3.2.1 Run bwa from scripts.
+Modify them within the script.

 3.2.2 Run samtools from scripts.
 Modify them within the script.

 3.2.3 Run gatk from scripts.
+Modify them within the script.

 3.2.4 Run picard from scripts.
+Modify them within the script.

 3.3 SNPs filtering